hadley/recipes/recipes/sauces/rhubarb-conserve.md

 Stir in nuts and bottle into sterilised jars and screw on sterilised lids.

 Comments: A tasty alternative to marmalade.
+Source: A Holst's Cooking Class